Builder-Ed/IP_Complex/README.md

 # IP_Complex
-IP_Complex is an implementation targeted at producing portable
-# IP_Complex

 IP_Complex is an implementation targeted at producing portable IP synchronization services written in Java, allowing clients to log their IP on a deployed server with a specific client ID and retrieve recorded ones with the latter.